bereacs/ba4abw-www/infra/_posts/2013-01-05-bluestacks-note.md

 ---
-title: Bluestacks Note
+title: "Bluestacks Note"
-slug: What we're up to at Berea.
+slug: "What we're up to at Berea."
 layout: infra
 ---